jlettvin/Unicode/py2/README.md

 All modules have unit tests and pass PEP8 and PyFlakes quality checks.

 ## CORE: Two modules offer the core library value:
-* UniTree performs word searches
+* Tree performs word searches
   * Multiple variations like [hello helo hllo] can canonicalize to hello.
   * Tens of thousands of words can be uniquely identified without slowdown.
   * The complete 21 bit unicode range is supported for words.

-* UniDigit performs digit canonicalization across alphabets
+* Digit performs digit canonicalization across alphabets
   * 37 different 0-9 sequences can be freely intermixed.
   * Input and output languages are recognizable and choosable.
   * utoi (similar to atoi) can be constructed using any accepted digit.

 ## SUPPORT: Other modules offer support to the core library:
-* Array is used by UniDigit to contain the digit recognition tables.
+* Array is used by Digit to contain the digit recognition tables.
-* UniDict is used in both core modules to manage options as member names.
+* Dict is used in both core modules to manage options as member names.
-* UniDoc is used in both core modules to support verbose operations.
+* Doc is used in both core modules to support verbose operations.

 ## FILES:
 ```